Sweet Saraya

 Julia Hamer-Bevis (née Hamer; born 19 October 1971), better known by her ring names Sweet Saraya and Saraya Knight, is an English professional wrestler, trainer and promoter.
-She is also the mother of AEW wrestler Saraya.
+She is the mother of WWE's Paige, who was known as Saraya in AEW and on the independent circuit.

 Early life

 Hamer was born in Penzance, Cornwall.
 As a child, she was abused by her stepfather, and ran away from home at the age of 15.
 She lived on the streets and used public swimming pools to bathe herself.
 She was also raped and became a drug addict, At the age of 18, she overdosed on pills and had her stomach pumped, which prompted her to get clean.

 Professional wrestling career

 Early career

 In 1990, Hamer landed a job as a chef at a Pontins holiday camp in Norfolk for the summer season, requesting that her employers wait for 12 hours as she had to hitchhike there.
 While working in the restaurant, she met professional wrestler Ricky Knight, part of the cabaret circuit.
 The two became inseparable, and Hamer soon left Pontins to travel with Knight full-time.
 She became involved in making wrestling costumes and putting the rings up and down.
 A few months later, Knight said he wanted her to be part of the show, as a manager in his corner.
 At a show in Camber Sands, Knight made her debut as Saraya.
 When the summer season finished, she joined the Sensational Superflys (Knight and Jimmy Ocean) as their manager.
+She appeared in their corner on Reslo, Orig Williams' Welsh-language wrestling programme on S4C.
 In 1993, Knight suggested that Saraya may want to wrestle.
 She agreed and was a quick learner, debuting later that year against Nikki Best.
+Saraya continued to wrestle and to manage Knight and Ocean for the rest of the 1990s for various UK promotions, including WAW and All Star Wrestling, winning the British Ladies Championship four times 1998–2002.